The Living Room Colors You’ll See Everywhere in 2019

 With a new year on the horizon, we asked the pros for the leading trends and living room colors for 2019.
 Louder prints, cooler shapes, and sleeker surfaces were just a few underlying themes that graced their wish-list.
-Here are 10design trends
+Here are 10

 to try now, before everyone else does.